DOAJ/doaj/README.md

             }
         ]
         "suggestion" : {
-            "description" : "description of the journal's activities", "suggester" : {
+            "suggester" : {
                 "name" : "name of person suggesting journal", "email" : "email of person suggesting journal" },
-            "suggested_by_owner" : true|false,
-            "suggested_on" : "<date of suggestion>"
+            "suggested_on" : "<date of suggestion>",
+            "articles_last_year" : {
+                "count" : "<number of articles published last year>", "url" : "<link to proof of above number>" },
+            "article_metadata" : true|false

+            # Deprecated - may be removed
+            "description" : "description of the journal's activities", "suggested_by_owner" : true|false,
         },
         "admin" : {
             "in_doaj" : true|false,